Note to Self on

 You need to define the goal better and then help lift the world’s total

-the current status of the world, 4) list the possible actions you could take,
+of the world, 4) list the possible actions you could take, 5) help prevent evil people or natural disasters from

-5) choose the option each day expected to result in the most future happiness,
+decreasing happiness, 6) choose the option each day expected to result in the most

 1. Understand the world